janetriley/bloom_filter/readme.txt

 Could I get the same results by taking the first and last N characters of a single hash?
 I'd have two keys for the cost of one hash.
 Are they different enough to give the same kind of random variety as two hashes?

+If I wanted to experiment with different hashes, I'd add a field to BloomFilter for hash functions, and make the hash method iterate through them.